siduction/sidu-manual/data/en/0701-term-konsole_en.md

 **Color settings of the terminal**

-In the terminal menu, under *Edit* - *Settings...* - tab *Colors*, there are a ton of setting options.
+In the terminal menu, under *"Edit"* - *"Settings..."* - tab *"Colors"*, there are a ton of setting options.
 We recommend a rather plain setting.

 ### When the terminal hangs